Skip to main content

 On July 6, 2021, NIMH funded our collaboration RO1.
 Congrats to our UCSD team!
 Hopefully, exciting discoveries will be uncovered from both R21 and RO1 funding with the “Last Gift” cohort.

-On June 16, 2021, Jiang Lab received a R21 grant from NIMH entitled “Defining replication competent HIV in the central nervous system”.
+On June 16, 2021, the Jiang Lab received an R21 grant from NIMH entitled “Defining replication-competent HIV in the central nervous system”.

 On June 3, 2021, Dr. Jiang was chosen as an NSURP mentor and will work with Mr. Brayan Ruiz for his summer study.
 Brayan is a Biology student at Franklin & Marshall College, PA.
 NSURP serves as a community-driven initiative to sponsor research opportunities for BIPOC and Latinx undergraduate students interested in microbial sciences and/or computational immunology.
 2021 NSURP received ~250 student applications- Jiang Lab is among a cohort of 65!
 Welcome Brayan.